TYQ3939/Kwazam_Chess/README.md

 # Kwazam Chess
-This is an assignment I had done with my university groupmates in 2025 using Java.
+This is an assignment I had done with my university groupmates in 2025 using Java Swing.
 This is a 2-player chess game program that has its own unique pieces and rules.
 The objective is to capture the opponent's **Sau** (King) through tactical movement and strategic thinking.
+Features including creating new game, pause game, save game (in txt file), play game etc.

 ## DISCLAIMER